-- -report-classify Report classification of all properties, errors and warnings (opposite option is -report-no-classify) - -report-exit Exit on error (set by default, opposite option is -report-no-exit) - -report-output <.json> Output -report-classify in JSON format - -report-output-errors <file> Output number of errors to <file> - -report-output-reviews <file> Output number of reviews to <file> - -report-output-unclassified <file> Output number of unclassified to <file> - -report-absolute-path Force absolute path in JSON output.
-Normal behavior is to output relative filepath for files that are relative to the current working directory. - -report-rules <.json,...> Configure the rules to apply for classification, and start monitoring. - -report-status Classify also property statuses (set by default, opposite option is -reportno-status) - -report-stderr Output detailed textual classification on stderr (opposite option is -reportno-stderr) - -report-stdout Force detailed textual classification on stdout (opposite option is -reportno-stdout) - -report-unclassified-invalid <action> Action to be taken on invalid properties (default is: 'ERROR') - -report-unclassified-unknown <action> Action to be taken on unknown properties (default is: 'REVIEW') - -report-unclassified-untried <action> Action to be taken on untried properties (default is: 'SKIP') - -report-unclassified-warning <action> Action to be taken on unclassified warnings (default is: 'REVIEW')
+- -report-classify Report classification of all properties, errors and warnings (opposite option is -report-no-classify) - -report-exit Exit on error (set by default, opposite option is -report-no-exit) - -report-output <\.json> Output -report-classify in JSON format - -report-output-errors <file> Output number of errors to <file> - -report-output-reviews <file> Output number of reviews to <file> - -report-output-unclassified <file> Output number of unclassified to <file> - -report-absolute-path Force absolute path in JSON output.
+Normal behavior is to output relative filepath for files that are relative to the current working directory. - -report-rules <\.json,...> Configure the rules to apply for classification, and start monitoring. - -report-status Classify also property statuses (set by default, opposite option is -report-no-status) - -report-stderr Output detailed textual classification on stderr (opposite option is -report-no-stderr) - -report-stdout Force detailed textual classification on stdout (opposite option is -report-no-stdout) - -report-unclassified-error <action> Action to be taken on unclassified errors (default is: 'ERROR') - -report-unclassified-invalid <action> Action to be taken on invalid properties (default is: 'ERROR') - -report-unclassified-unknown <action> Action to be taken on unknown properties (default is: 'REVIEW') - -report-unclassified-untried <action> Action to be taken on untried properties (default is: 'SKIP') - -report-unclassified-warning <action> Action to be taken on unclassified warnings (default is: 'REVIEW')